matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `deleteColumn()` <a name="deleteColumn"></a>

-Delete a given column $name in all the rows
+Delete a column by name in every row.

+#### Description

+This change is NOT applied recursively to all subtables.

 #### Signature